JennaKoski/countries-app/README.md

 # Countries App

+Contries app shows basic information about countries.
+This app is made with React and Redux toolkit.
+React Bootstrap is used.

+## APIs

 Countries app uses https://restcountries.com/ to show information like languages, population etc. about countries.
 By clicking "Read more" you will find more info, including current weather of the capital.
 The weather information comes from https://openweathermap.org/.

 ## Running the project